ahmadhayyan/ahUpdater/README.md

 ```

 ## How to use
 - Call the ahUpdtr.exe with 2 parameters/arguments.
 The first arguments is your app current version and the second arguments is your json link.
+Call the ahUpdtr.exe without parent it to your main application, because you need to close your application after calling ahUpdtr.exe in order to update.
 ```batch
 ahUpdtr.exe <your-app-current-version> <your-json-data-on-website>